xaviergonz/T4Immutable/README.md

 You sure can, just add to the ImmutableClass attribute something like this:
 ```
 [ImmutableClass(Options =
-  ImmutableClassOptions.DisableEquals |
+  ImmutableClassOptions.ExcludeEquals |
-  ImmutableClassOptions.DisableGetHashCode |
+  ImmutableClassOptions.ExcludeGetHashCode |
-  ImmutableClassOptions.EnableOperatorEquals |
+  ImmutableClassOptions.IncludeOperatorEquals |
-  ImmutableClassOptions.DisableToString |
+  ImmutableClassOptions.ExcludeToString |
-  ImmutableClassOptions.DisableWith)]
+  ImmutableClassOptions.ExcludeWith)]
 ```
-The names should be pretty explanatory.
-Note that even if you disable for example the Equals implementation you can still use them internally by invoking the ```private bool ImmutableEquals(...)``` implementation.
+The names should be pretty self explanatory.
+Note that even if you exclude for example the Equals implementation you can still use them internally by invoking the ```private bool ImmutableEquals(...)``` implementation.
 This is done in case you might want to write your own ```Equals(...)``` yet still use the generated one as a base.
+Take care in not using "using Foo = ImmutableClassOptions" to save some typing, it won't work.

 ## Can I control the access level (public/private/...) of the constructor?
 Yes.
 Do something like this: